Contemporary hit radio

-Contemporary hit radio (also known as CHR, contemporary hits, hit list, current hits, hit music, top 40, or pop radio) is a radio format that is common in many countries that focuses on playing current and recurrent popular music as determined by the Top 40 music charts.
+Contemporary hit radio (CHR, also known as contemporary hits, hit list, current hits, hit music, top 40, or pop radio) is a radio format common in many countries that focuses on playing current and recurrent popular music as determined by the Top 40 music charts.
 There are several subcategories, dominantly focusing on rock, pop, or urban music.
 Used alone, CHR most often refers to the CHR-pop format.
-The term contemporary hit radio was coined in the early 1980s by Radio & Records magazine to designate Top 40 stations which continued to play hits from all musical genres as pop music splintered into Adult contemporary, Urban contemporary, Contemporary Christian and other formats.
+The term contemporary hit radio was coined in the early 1980s by Radio & Records magazine to designate Top 40 stations which continued to play hits from all musical genres as pop music splintered into adult contemporary, urban contemporary, contemporary Christian and other formats.

 The term "top 40" is also used to refer to the actual list of hit songs, and, by extension, to refer to pop music in general.
 The term has also been modified to describe top 50; top 30; top 20; top 10; hot 100 (each with its number of songs) and hot hits radio formats, but carrying more or less the same meaning and having the same creative point of origin with Todd Storz as further refined by Gordon McLendon as well as Bill Drake.
 The format became especially popular in the mid-sixties as radio stations constrained disc jockeys to numbered play lists in the wake of the payola scandal.

 Variations

 Mainstream CHR

 Also known as CHR/pop or teen CHR.
 Plays pop, and dance, and sometimes urban, alternative, rock, and country crossover as well.
 Often referred as "Top 40"; in terms of incorporating a variety of genres of music, CHR/pop is the successor to the original concept of top 40 radio which originated in the 1950s.
-Examples of CHR/pop stations in the United States, Canada, Brazil and the Philippines include WHTZ in New York City, KIIS-FM in Los Angeles, KYLD and KMVQ-FM in San Francisco, KRBE in Houston, CKFM-FM and CKIS-FM in Toronto, KXXM in San Antonio, WIOQ in Philadelphia, WXKS-FM in Boston, WKSC-FM and WBBM-FM in Chicago, WFLZ and WPOI in Tampa/St. Petersburg, WHYI-FM in Miami, KLUC in Las Vegas, WNCI in Columbus, Ohio, WZPL in Indianapolis, KDWB in Minneapolis/St. Paul, Jovem Pan And Jovem Pan FM in Brazil, and DWFO, DWTM, DWRX, DWRT-FM and DWBM-FM in Manila, Philippines.
+Examples of CHR/pop stations in the United States, Canada, and Brazil include WHTZ in New York (NY), KIIS-FM in Los Angeles (CA), KYLD and KMVQ-FM in San Francisco (CA), KHKS in Dallas (TX), KRBE in Houston (TX), CFBT-FM in Vancouver (BC), CKFM-FM and CKIS-FM in Toronto (ON), KSMG in San Antonio (TX), WIOQ in Philadelphia (PA), WPRO-FM in Providence (RI), WXKS-FM in Boston (MA), WIFC in Wausau (WI), WWPW and WWWQ in Atlanta (GA), WKSC-FM in Chicago (IL), WFLZ in Tampa/St. Petersburg (FL), WHYI-FM in Miami (FL), KLUC in Las Vegas (NV), WNCI in Columbus, Ohio (OH), WZPL (IN) in Indianapolis, KDWB in Minneapolis/St. Paul (MN), and Jovem Pan FM (with language) in Brazil.
 The stations generally gain large popularity with this format.